simonmullaney/SimplifiedDistributedExchange/ReadMe.md

 ```

-Re-run the client with the new payload to send your new message to the RPC server
+Re-run the client with the new payload to send your new message to the RPC server.

+### Limitations:

+* Not properly tested, no test suite to guarantee required functionality
+* Race conditions need some more thought and need tests written to ensure correct functionality